souvik03-136/souvik03-136/README.md

 # Hi, I'm Souvik Mahanta! 👋

-### AIML & Backend Developer | Security Enthusiast
+### 👨‍💻 About Me
-_Pre-Final Year B.Tech Student at Vellore Institute of Technology, Vellore_
+I'm a pre-final year B.Tech student at Vellore Institute of Technology, Vellore, specializing in AI/ML, backend development, and cybersecurity.
+Passionate about programming, security, and creating innovative solutions.

 ---